 You will be limited in your ability to resell your investment for the first year and may need to hold your investment for an indefinite period of time.
 Unlike investing in companies listed on a stock exchange where you can quickly and easily trade securities on a market, you may have to locate an interested buyer when you do seek to resell your crowdfunded investment.

 6. Limited disclosure

 An early-stage company may be able to provide only limited information about its business plan and operations because it does not have fully developed operations or a long history to provide more disclosure.
 The company is also only obligated to file information annually regarding its business, including financial statements.
-Unlike a publicly listed company, an early-stage company is not required to file annual and quarterly reports and promptly disclose certain events, the continuing disclosure that you can use to evaluate the status of your investment.
+Although a company that offers securities pursuant to Regulation Crowdfunding is required to file offering statement and annual reports, the disclosure requirements are very limited and are not comparable to a publicly listed company.
+For example, if a company that offers securities pursuant to Regulation Crowdfunding has filed one annual report and has fewer than 300 holders of record, the company will no longer be subjected to the annual reporting requirement.
 Therefore, you may have only limited continuing disclosure about your crowdfunding investment.

 7. Possibility of fraud

 In light of the relative ease with which early-stage companies can raise funds through crowdfunding, it may be the case that certain opportunities turn out to be money-losing fraudulent schemes.
 As with other investments, there is no guarantee that crowdfunding investments will be immune from fraud.